Esther Shkalim: Biography

 Shkalim was born in Tehran, the capital of Iran, to Nurit and Peretz Shkalim, the second of their five children.
 In 1958, when she was four, the family immigrated to Israel, where her father became a carpet dealer, and owner of a chain of stores.

 After her national service she completed a BA in literature and history at Bar Ilan University.
 She then married and had three children.
 Later, she divorced.
 In the early 1990s, her husband was sent to the United States for four years for work, and that was when she started writing, as she was disconnected from home, friends, family and work.
 Shkalim says she is not influenced by other writers, and actually does not read poetry, because "when I read I don't write".

 Shkalim completed her MA at Washington University in the United States, and then proceeded to study for her PhD at Tel Aviv University, in the department of Jewish history.
 Her area of research is the traditions of various Jewish communities, and of the Persian Jewish community in particular.

-She was the founding manager of The Center for Jewish Heritage at the Eretz Israel Museum in Tel Aviv, and worked as a regional and national guide on Jewish art for the Ministry of Education, and also wrote and edited learning materials about holiday traditions of different communities in Israel.
+She was the founding manager of The Center for Jewish Heritage at the Eretz Israel Museum in Tel Aviv, and worked as a regional and national guide on Jewish art for the Israeli Ministry of Education, and also wrote and edited learning materials about holiday traditions of different communities in Israel.
 In her research, Shkalim traces not only the religious and cultural roots and expressions of Jewish traditions, but also how these traditions have been affected by the non-Jewish surroundings in which they were shaped.